Differential Geometry of Contextuality: Differential Geometry and Discrete Differential Geometry

 where the bracket notation will be used to denote the action of a $n$-form on a $m$-dimensional region, $n\geq m$, both for the discrete and continuum cases.
 See that the integral gives a $(n-m)$-form as expected, and $0$-forms are identified as scalar.

 The homology of the manifold $\mathcal{M}$ follows the simplicial homology \cite{Hatcher:478079}, and explores the topological structure of $\mathcal{M}$ through its simplicial complex structure and the boundary operator.
-Once the boundary of a boundary is empty, we get $\partial\partial=0$ in the chain complex
+Once the boundary of a boundary is empty, we have $\partial\partial=0$, and we also obtain the chain complex